 Sing & Dance

 Playing music and talking to your baby are both great ways to bond.
-You can take it a step further and sing and dance with them, too.
+You can even take it a step further and sing and dance with them.
 Sing a lullaby to your baby each night, and you may be surprised to see them calm down when they hear that same song after birth.
 Or turn up your favorite tune and have a little dance party in the living room.
 Keep it simple and easy.
 The movement is great for your baby to feel and good for you, too.

 Give a Gentle Massage